Leukemia

 In Western countries, Chronic Lymphocytic Leukemia (CLL) is the most frequent type of leukemia, accounting for 25% of cases.
 Chronic Myeloid Leukemia (CML) accounts for 20% of leukemia cases, and Acute Myeloid Leukemia (AML) makes up 20% of cases.2

-A few risk factors for leukemia include:
+A few risk factors for leukemia include4, 5, 6, 7

-To learn more about leukemia, please take a look through resources we've curated for you by selecting the area you're interested in above.
+To learn more about leukemia, please take a look through the resources we've curated for you by selecting the area you're interested in above.